Day 1: Arrival in Ho Chi Minh

 We depart Siem Reap early to comb the grasslands of Tonle Sap for the critically endangered Bengal Florican.
 Through a community conservation program, local villagers will join us and help locate these incredibly rare birds.
 As we scan, other birds we could find include Eastern Marsh-Harrier, Pied Harrier, various waders, Bluethroat, Oriental Skylark, and the scarce Manchurian Reed-Warbler.
 We then continue north towards the remote village of Tmatboey in Preah Vihear Province, making quick stops to look for White-rumped Falconet.
 This part of northern Cambodia harbors a rich ecosystem of open woodlands, seasonally-wet grasslands, deciduous dipterocarp forest and scattered wetlands – some of best remaining examples in Southeast Asia.
 After getting settled into our rustic guesthouse, we will do some late afternoon birding and species we may come across include Crested Treeswift, Small Buttonquail, Rufous-winged Buzzard, various Bee-eaters, Blossom-headed Parakeet, Indochinese Bushlark, Purple Sunbird, and much more.
 Overnight at Tmatboey.

-We will have two full days to explore the area around Tmatboey and find our target species.
+We will have a full day to explore the area around Tmatboey and to find our target species.
 Trapeangs are small waterholes scattered throughout the forest and are the best spots to find the near-mythical Giant Ibis and White-shouldered Ibis.
-As we jump from one trapeang to another looking for ibis, we will find other species along the way including Black-headed Woodpecker, the enormous Great Slaty Woodpecker, the striking White-bellied Woodpecker, Velvet fronted Nuthatch, Burmese Nuthatch, Burmese Shrike, Yellow-footed Green-Pigeon, Brown Prinia, Blossom-headed Parakeet, Red-breasted Parakeet, Indochinese Cuckooshrike, Indochinese Bushlark, Golden-fronted Leafbird, Black-hooded Oriole and White-rumped Falcon.
+As we jump from one trapeang to another looking for ibis, we will find other species along the way including Black-headed Woodpecker, the enormous Great Slaty Woodpecker, the striking White-bellied Woodpecker, Velvet fronted Nuthatch, Burmese Nuthatch, Burmese Shrike, Yellow-footed Green-Pigeon, Brown Prinia, Blossom-headed and Red-breasted Parakeets, Indochinese Cuckooshrike, Indochinese Bushlark, Golden-fronted Leafbird, Black-hooded Oriole and White-rumped Falcon.
 Night-birding is also often productive, and the local guides should know where several roosts are with Spotted and Brown Wood-Owls, Collared and Oriental Scops-Owls, Brown Fish-Owl and Spotted Owlet all possible along with Savannah and Large-tailed Nightjars.
 Overnight at Tmatboey.

 Day 15: Tmatboey - Kratie